oh-facts/3d-renderer/readme.md

 </p>
 </p>

+Vulkan research renderer.
+I am exploring bindless rendering, asset streaming, gltf materials and global illumination.
 End goal is to learn more about modern gpus and gfx programming.
-I am exploring bindless rendering, gltf materials and global illumination.
 I might make a game with it for fun.

 ## 11/24/24